sidhuko/npm-toolkit/readme.md

 in a different directory than the one with your npm-toolkit copy.

 At the top-level of your own app create a folder named npm-toolkit-rc.
-You can do this using the command line as well.
+You can do this using the following command.

 ```
-  Initialise an empty settings folder:

-  npm-toolkit init

-  Initialise the settings folder with example files:

-  npm-toolkit init --e=true
+  mkdir npm-toolkit-rc
 ```

 You can also check out the example code directly from GitHub: